igrigorik/http-client-hints/draft.md

 ### Confirming Selected DPR

-The "Content-DPR" header field is a number that indicates the ratio between physical pixels and density independent pixels of the selected image response.
+The "Content-DPR" header field is a number that indicates the ratio between physical pixels over CSS px of the selected image response.

 ~~~
   Content-DPR = 1*DIGIT [ "."
 1*DIGIT ]